For Parents and Families

 Dear Parents and Families,

 Thank you for considering study abroad as an option for your student.
-Your consideration alone shows that you recognize the tremendous value study abroad has as an investment in your student's future.
+Your consideration shows that you recognize the tremendous value study abroad has as an investment in your student's future.

 We know that you may have questions about the study abroad process.
-I've posted information on our site's public-facing pages to answer questions frequently asked by students and their families.
+We've posted information on our site's public-facing pages to answer questions frequently asked by students and their families.
 Please peruse for that information and an orientation on our office and the services we provide.

 The Office of International Programs will be here with your student and you every step of the way.
 If you have any questions or concerns, please contact us.Sincerely,